CiscoSecurity/sxo-05-security-workflows/docs/workflows/secure-endpoint/0056-remove-inactive-endpoints.md

 ## Workflow Steps
 1. Fetch global variables
-1. Search for the Webex Teams room
+1. Search for the Webex room
 1. Calculate the date before which endpoints will be removed
 1. Fetch computers from Secure Endpoint:
 	* Parse each computer and add it to the list to remove if it's old